What is a root canal?

 How is a root canal performed?

-If you experience any of the above symptoms, your dentist will most likely recommend non-surgical treatment to eliminate the diseased pulp.
+If you experience any of the above symptoms, your dentist will most likely recommend root canal treatment to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.

 What happens after treatment?